devlinjunker/template.hapi.rest/README.setup.md

     - Hot Module Replacement for rebuilding on file changes
     - Webpack Shell Plugin to re-run Mocha tests on file changes/rebuild

+## Documentation

+The `docs/` directory is created with `npm run doc`, this generates an esdoc webpage based on the modified template stored in `docs/template`.

+The Dependency Graph is created with [Madge](https://github.com/pahen/madge) and graphviz, you will need to install both in order to update the dependency graph.
+I didn't include these in the package.json dependencies because I felt this is more than is needed to develop a working app or even write basic documentation.

+Install madge with `npm install madge` and install graphviz with `brew install graphviz` or `port install graphviz` (for OSX)

+I split this out to a separate npm script: `npm run doc-image`

 ## Notes/Ideas
   - **IDEA:**  init scripts with installation and SQL setup